josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 confidentiality agreements, and there have been some arguments about that reducing transparency of meeting deals.
 Fear was identified as a significant cause of lack of transparency.
-Two potential sources of fear were offered: making a decision you know the community won't like, and having a situation where there is a Last Call and all of the previous conversations the IAOC has had are rehashed.
+Two potential sources of fear were offered: making a decision that the IAOC knows the community won't like, and having a situation where there is a Last Call and all of the previous conversations the IAOC has had are rehashed.

-There are specific issues related to IAOC communication to IETF.
-Some said that we could use a better understanding what needs to improve and where it can improve.
+With regards to IAOC communication to IETF, some said that we could use a better understanding what needs to improve and where it can improve.
 The IAOC could do better in telling the community what it does and how it makes decisions.
-Now that we're limiting time in the plenary, the community doesn't get to see the IAOC very much reducing the opportunity for the community to see them or understand what they do.
-However, participants have said that they don't want exposure to the boring details at the plenary -- "which are boring until they're not, and everyone is surprised."
+Now that plenary time has been shortened, the community doesn't get to see the
+IAOC, and this reduces the opportunities for the community to understand what they do.
+However, participants have said that they don't want exposure to the boring details at the plenaries -- "which are boring until they're not, and everyone is surprised."
 How do we encourage the IETF community to understand the IAOC and role of the IASA to best reduce these poor outcomes?
-At the meetings, the IAOC could hold info sessions or office hours, to allow people to raise concerns and ask for guidance.
+At the meetings, the IAOC could hold information sessions or office hours, to allow people to raise concerns and ask for guidance.
 This would help the community get to know the IAOC and have people volunteer.
 Some felt that the IAOC needs to provide insight into what the IAOC is going to do, as opposed to what it has just done.
 Telegraphing for a few years may improve the level of education.
 It would help with transparency without running afoul of the confidentiality of contracts.
-For example, some felt that a Last Call for some IAOC things is worthwhile, but other, more mundane tasks don't need it.
+Some felt that a Last Call for some IAOC things is worthwhile, but other, more mundane tasks don't need it.
 A participant mentioned that the IAOC should document the basis for a decision, rather than the mere